IgrisViOverlord-10/EstateIQ/README.md

 The prediction model estimates house prices using the following property features:

-- 📍 Location
+- Total Square Feet
-- 📐 Total Square Feet
+- Number of Bedrooms (BHK)
-- 🛏 Number of Bedrooms (BHK)
+- Number of Bathrooms
-- 🚿 Number of Bathrooms
+- Location

-These features are collected through the web interface and processed before generating the final house price prediction.
+These features are processed by the trained regression model to estimate the property's market value.

 ---